IvanTroshka/homebridge-broadlink-lb1-local/README.md

 ## Installation

-Install it from the Homebridge UI by searching for:
+Install the plugin from the Homebridge UI by searching for:

 ```text
 homebridge-broadlink-lb1-local